pikasalt/cem/README.md

 # Custom Entity Models (but for Fabric)

 An implementation of custom entity models heavily based off of Optifine's format that aims to achieve feature parity with Optifine's custom entity models.
+This is a fork of a fork, and I'm not an experienced coder or modder by any means.
+Expect bugs.

 ## Current State of this Mod